JesusValeraDev/JesusValeraDev.github.io/content/2020-08-20-immutability-the-good-way.md

 +++
-title = "Immutability, the good way" description = "Pactical examples of immutability in PHP" date = 2020-08-20 draft = true
+title = "Immutability, the good way" description = "An immutable object will remain in the same state as it was created.
+Design and implementation will be much easier and more consistent over the time" date = 2020-08-20

 [taxonomies]
 tags = ['PHP', 'Immutability', 'Good Practices', 'Programming', 'OOP']